its-starflow/Products/ReadMe.md

 ## License

-This project is licensed under the terms described in the LICENSE file.
+This project is licensed under the terms described in the `License.md` file.

 ---